 The motives for joining are a desire to improve and share your knowledge and experience, to keep your mind active, to enjoy leisure pursuits and to socialize with like-minded people.
 No qualifications are needed and none are given.
 You share learning and leisure experiences across a wide range of activities through a network of self-managed interest groups.

 Our Members have access to our weekly talks which are held at Ealing Green Church (W5 5QT - opposite Ealing Film Studios).
 These talks cover a wide range of topics - see the MEETINGS page for more details.

-From 2019, the annual fee will be £25, payable each January.
-The Fee for new members joining after July is £10.
+From 2019 onwards, the annual fee is £25 per year, payable each January.
+The Fee for new members joining after July is £10 for the remainder of that year.
 Visitors to the Thursday morning talks will pay £3 per session.

-Fees can be paid by cash or cheque (made out to Ealing U3A) at a meeting.
-We regret that, at present, we cannot take card payments.
+Fees can be paid by cash or cheque (made out to Ealing u3a) at a meeting.
+We are also looking into taking card payments in future.

 The annual fee covers weekly meetings for three terms (one term for those joining after July) and most group activities.
 Many groups meet in members’ homes and 50p is usually paid towards any refreshments provided.
 If the interest group meets in a public room then a small charge, generally £1 or £2, is made towards the hire cost, and some visits may incur extra charges.

-You will also become part of the National U3A movement that has about 400,000 members in the UK.
-The National U3A has an annual Conference and holds various meetings in London and elsewhere.
+You will also become part of the National u3a movement that has about 400,000 members in the UK.
+The Third Age Trust is the national organisation for the u3a and they also arrange an annual Conference and hold various meetings and study days in London and elsewhere.
 They also hold National Summer Schools which our members can attend.
-Further information on the National U3A is accessible through this link - NATIONAL U3A TRUST).
+To see further information on the THIRD AGE TRUST, please click on the link.